 Follow the links below to download the corresponding library guide/policy

-Plagiarism is defined as the act of presenting other people's ideas, works or statement as their own in an academic perspective.
-It happens with students, researchers and other scholars when they present research reports, assignments, and papers as their own when it is not the case.
+Plagiarism is defined as the act of presenting other people’s ideas, works, or statements as their own from an academic perspective.
+It happens with students, researchers, and other scholars when they present research reports, assignments, and papers as their own when it is not the case.

 Temptation to plagiarism

 There is great temptation to copy-paste other people’s works due to:-